Ontology Alignment Evaluation Initiative

 - Participants register their tool;

-- Participants wrap their tools as a SEALS package;
+- SEALS participants wrap their tools as a SEALS package;

-- Participants can test their tools with the SEALS client on the
+- SEALS participants can test their tools with the SEALS client on the

 data-sets provided with reference alignments by each track organizer.
 The ids of those data-sets are given in each track web page;